(Eye Movement Desensitisation and Reprocessing)

 How EMDR Works

-In EMDR the alternating left-right stimulation of the brain with eye movements, sounds or taps, seems to stimulate the frozen or blocked information processing system.
-As the process continues distressing memories seem to lose their intensity, so that the memories are less distressing and seem more like ‘ordinary’ memories.
-The effect is believed to be similar to that which occurs naturally during REM sleep (Rapid Eye Movement) when your eyes rapidly move from side to side.
+In EMDR the alternating left-right stimulation (bilateral stimulation) of the brain with eye movements, sounds or taps stimulate the frozen or blocked information processing system.
+Over sessions the memory reduces in intensity and are less upsetting and more like ‘ordinary’ memories.
 EMDR helps reduce the distress of all the different kinds of memories from your senses ( what you saw, heard, smelt, tasted, felt or thought.)
-Although EMDR uses simple eye movements it is a much more intensive therapy with protocols and procedures, which have been well researched for their effectiveness.

 What to Expect

-Firstly your therapist will spend some time demonstrating some relaxation exercises with you, which could include ‘safe or pleasant place’ exercises, guided visualisation, deep muscle relaxation and breathing retraining.
-Once you and your therapist feel that you are sufficiently prepared and are able to relax yourself, we can start to target a distressing memory with the eye movements or other forms of left-right alternating stimulation, such as sound or taps.
-You will be instructed to select an image that represents the distressing event and to think about negative and positive thoughts, your feelings, the amount of distress you feel and where you feel it in your body (the therapist will guide you through every stage of this process).
+Once you are sufficiently prepared and are able to relax yourself, we can start to target a memory using bilateral stimulation.
+You will be instructed to select an image that represents the distressing event and to think about negative and positive thoughts, your feelings, the amount of distress you feel and where you feel it in your body.

 Between EDMR Sessions

-It is worth keeping a records of your own experience to discuss at your next session.
-As the sessions continue and the memory is processed the distress decreases with EMDR.
-At the end of EMDR therapy, many people report feeling no distress at all when recalling the distressing event.
+You can keep a record of your own experience to discuss at your next session.
+As the sessions continue and the memory continues to be processed the distress decreases with EMDR.

 “Trauma is not what happens to you: trauma is what happens inside you as a result of what happens to you.”
 Gabor Mate